Open Access and Copyright Policy

 Copyright

-Authors retain copyright and grant the journal the right of first publication, with the work registered under the corresponding Creative Commons attribution license.
-This license allows third parties to use the published work as long as they acknowledge the authorship and the first publication in this journal.
+The authors retain the copyright and grant the journal the right of first publication, with the work registered under the corresponding Creative Commons attribution licence, which allows third parties to use the published work as long as they mention the authorship of the work and the first publication in this journal.

 Creative Commons License